86Box/docs/usage/gettingstarted.rst

 .. rubric:: Step 3: Configure the hardware

 When you start a virtual machine, you probably want to configure it with the hardware options you want.
 This is much like putting together the hardware components to build a PC.
 To do this, go to the *Tools* menu and select *Settings*.
-This will bring up the *Settings* window, which has a lot of options to choose from, split into several categories.
+This will bring up the *Settings* window, which has many options to choose from, split into :doc:`a handful of categories <../settings/index>`.

 .. rubric:: Step 4: Configure the BIOS